Chinese Economic Growth

 Chinese Economic History

-China economy is the 2nd largest economy in the world; yes the discussion is about the world economy, not local Chinese economy, not Asian economy, but the global economy.
+China economy is the 2nd largest economy in the world; yes the discussion is about the world economy, not the local Chinese economy, not the Asian economy, but the global economy.
 When you talk about the global economy you have big players, take a look at the top ten players across the world.

 - The United States Of America

 - United Kingdom